MyPortugalHoliday.com

 Cataplana de marisco

-Carne de Porco à Alentejana, a traditional Portuguese dish, ingeniously combines marinated pork and clams.
-The pork is typically marinated in a mixture of garlic, paprika, white wine, and bay leaves, then sautéed until tender.
-Clams are added towards the end, their briny juices infusing the dish.
-This savory stew is often garnished with fresh coriander and served with fried potatoes or crusty bread.
+Carne de Porco à Alentejana is one of Portugal's most famous and curious culinary creations, a brilliant combination of marinated pork and fresh clams.
+Cubes of pork are marinated in white wine, paprika, garlic, and bay leaves, then fried until golden.
+The clams are added at the end, steaming open and releasing their briny liquor to create a sauce.
+The dish is traditionally garnished with fresh coriander and served with fried potatoes.

 Caldo Verde soup